kma32527/csv-to-sqlite/README.md

 ### Database
 An instantiable class that connects to an SQLite database via JDBC.
 - Attributes:
-  - String directory: The path of the parent directory of the database
+  - String directory: The path of the parent directory of the database.
-  - String dbName: The name of the database ending in .db
+  - String dbName: The name of the database ending in .db.
-  - Connection conn: The Connection instance that connects to the database via JDBC
+  - Connection conn: The Connection instance that connects to the database via JDBC.
 - The constructor creates a Connection instance and has the following parameters:
-  - String directory: The path of the parent directory of the database
+  - String directory: The path of the parent directory of the database.
-  - String dbName: The name of the database ending in .db
+  - String dbName: The name of the database ending in .db.
 - Autocommit is set to off; to commit changes to the database, call commit().
 - To create a new table in the database, use the method createNewTable(String tableName, Variable[] cols) to create a new table.
 This method returns a corresponding Table object.
 If a table with the name tableName already exists, this method does nothing and returns null.
 - To select an existing table in the database, use the method selectTable(String tableName).
 If the table exists in the database, this returns a corresponding Table object, and null otherwise.